Turner syndrome: Internal medicine

 Turner syndrome is associated with a broad variety of health considerations, such as liver and kidney issues, obesity, diabetes, and hypertension.
-Liver dysfunction is common in women with Turner syndrome, with 50%–80% having elevated liver enzymes.
+Liver dysfunction is common in women with Turner syndrome, with 50–80% having elevated liver enzymes.
 Non-alcoholic fatty liver disease is increased in prevalence in Turner syndrome, likely related in part to both conditions' associations with obesity.
-Hepatic vascular diseases are also seen in the syndrome as an aspect of Turner syndrome's broader vascular and cardiac impacts.
+Hepatic vascular diseases are also seen in the syndrome as an aspect of Turner syndrome's broader vascular, aortic and cardiac impacts.
 Primary biliary cholangitis is more common in 45,X0 than 46,XX women.
 An unclear association exists between estrogen replacement therapy and liver dysfunction in Turner syndrome; some studies imply estrogen therapy worsens such conditions, while others imply improvement.